relxd/lxd-sdk/docs/InstancesApi.md

 <a name="putInstancesByNameMetadataTemplates"></a>
 # **putInstancesByNameMetadataTemplates**
-> StandardServerResponse putInstancesByNameMetadataTemplates(name, path, body)
+> BackgroundOperationResponse putInstancesByNameMetadataTemplates(name, path, body)